Rupee slips 13 paise to close at 72.96 against US dollar | Business

 - India

-The rupee declined by 13 paise to close at 72.96 (provisional) against the US currency on Monday as rising crude oil prices weighed on investor sentiment.
+The Indian rupee fell by 13 paise to close at 72.96 against the US currency on Monday, as investors appeared unsure amid lack of cues on the domestic and global front.

 The rupee finally ended at 72.96 against the American currency, registering a fall of 13 paise over its previous close.